miia/dumbledore/doc/7-conclusions.md

-As shown in figure [8], this performance improvements are worthless if the CPU can't be fed appropriately.
+As shown in figure [8], these architectural improvements may give sub-optimal results if the CPU isn't fed appropriately.

 \newpage